tmanole/GroupSortFuse/README.md

 We provide two examples which were considered in [2].

 ## Example 1: Pollen Data
-We consider the data analyzed by [3], aris- ing from the study of the Bellas Artes pollen core from the Valley of Mexico.
+We consider the data analyzed by [3], arising from the study of the Bellas Artes pollen core from the Valley of Mexico.
 The data consists of 100 counts on the frequency of occurrence of 4 kinds of fossil pollen grains, at 73 different levels of a pollen core.
 The data is available in the `MM` package, which can be installed